 In addition to the hurricanes that devastated the US gulf coast and territories, severe wild fires have also ravaged the Pacific Northwest, including parts of Oregon and other surrounding states, in August and September, causing significant property damage.

 With the potential (and likelihood) for serious and frequent natural disasters in the future, it’s essential to start looking at innovative ways that the government and military can better leverage commercial technologies to enable timely responses to natural disasters.
-This includes evaluating and assessing ways connectivity can quickly be delivered to areas impacted in disaster response scenarios.
+This includes evaluating and assessing ways connectivity can quickly be restored to areas impacted in disaster response scenarios.

 UAS are capable of prolonged flight over impacted areas and can transmit high resolution photographs and sensor data back to decision makers, who can use it to make operational decisions that might enable aid to get to the right place in the most expeditious manner while ensuring the safety of everyone involved.
 COMSATCOM solutions can deliver the necessary connectivity for piloting these aircraft, as well as the low-latency connectivity necessary for delivering the intelligence they gather back to those that need it.